brillout/wildcard-api/readme.md

 In a nuthsell:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-Is your API meant to be consumed by third parties?
+Is your API meant to be used by third parties?
 Use REST or GraphQL.
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-Is your API meant to be consumed by yourself?
+Is your API meant to be used by yourself?
 Use RPC.

 &nbsp;